 Getting an on-campus job or joining a student group (which you can also do when taking online classes) can be a great way to get to know other students - and sometimes faculty - in your degree program.
 While this offers valuable networking opportunities for when you eventually go on the job market, it can also be a great way to reduce stress and allow yourself to take much-needed breaks from studying and work.
 Just remember, you still need to make sure you have time and energy to invest in coursework, so try to set goals for what days you can spend on extracurriculars and how much time you can set aside for activities.2

 Even if you're still in your first year, learning about your career options can be a valuable experience.
-Set aside some time to speak with someone from the career services department each year, and consider scheduling more frequent appointments the closer you get to graduation.
-Setting specific goals to visit each term can help avoid procrastination and ensure you start planningahead.2Ready to learn more?
+Set aside some time to speak with someone about career services resources each year, and consider scheduling more frequent appointments the closer you get to graduation.
+Setting specific goals to visit each term can help avoid procrastination and ensure you start planning ahead.2Ready to learn more?
 Explore online degrees at AIU.

 1. Study.com, "Using SMART Goals with Students: Types & Examples," on the Internet at http://study.com/academy/lesson/using-smart-goals-with-students-types-examples.html (visited September 20, 2018).